-Graduating from Nottingham University in 1984 with an honours degree in physics, Jonathan Neale began a lengthy career in the commercial and defence aerospace industry.
-Beginning at Philips Defence Systems, he became a chartered electrical and electronic engineer and went on to lead the advanced development group within the electronic warfare division.
-He moved to BAE systems in 1991, working as a project design engineer leading major systems projects for commercial aircraft.
+Graduating from Nottingham University in 1984 with an honours degree in physics, Jonathan began a lengthy career in the commercial and defence aerospace industry.

 Jonathan joined McLaren Racing as operations director in 2001 to oversee the race team’s operations and engineering processes.
-He was appointed the company’s managing director in 2004.
-Jonathan is currently a fellow of the Institute of Directors and occupies a principal role within the organisation, managing overall technical and operational strategy for the whole team.
+He was appointed the company’s managing director in 2004, and chief operating officer and acting CEO in 2014.

 A rich background in mechanical and automotive engineering – including roles at BMW’s powertrain division – perfectly prepared Simon Roberts for McLaren Racing.
 Joining the team in 2003 as general manager, he became operations director the following year.